tensorflow/tensorflow/g3doc/LangRef.md

 // f32 elements.
 %T = alloc(%M, %N) [%B1, %B2] : memref<?x?xf32, #tiled_dynamic>

-// A memref that has a two element padding at either end.
+// A memref that has a two-element padding at either end.
 The allocation size
 // will fit 16 * 68 float elements of data.
 %P = alloc() : memref<16x64xf32, #padded>